carlescliment/sinatra-personal-webpage/_posts/2015/the-abc-metric-vs-martin-fowler.md

 Do you imagine if there was an algorithm that let us evaluate the quality of a book and turn it into a discrete number?
 It could count the number of different characters, the deepness in their description, or how many times certain words are repeated in the book.
 Or the average paragraph length, or the % of the words of the dictionary used.
 Given that, *Crime and punishment* could be a 176 while *Les Misérables* could score a still respectable 152. *"That's crazy"*, you'll say, but if we could standarize what objective traits make literature good, it shouldn't be that hard to extract a metric.

 Fortunately, nobody tries to put literature in objective terms.
 But we do it with software.
 Is it right?
 Is it fair to compare literature and programming?
-I'm not in position to give responses to that, but if we are going to talk about metrics, let's do it seriously.
+I'm not in position to give responses for that, but please lets keep talking about metrics.

 ### The Abc metric